dicebear/dicebear/apps/docs/pages/guides/create-an-avatar-style-from-scratch/index.md

 title: Create an Avatar Style from Scratch | DiceBear
 description: >
-  Learn how to create a DiceBear avatar style from scratch using TypeScript without the Figma plugin.
+  Learn how to create a DiceBear avatar style from scratch using TypeScript without the plugin for Figma.
 ---

 # Create an avatar style from Scratch

 We highly recommend our
-[Figma plugin](/guides/create-an-avatar-style-with-figma/) to create an avatar style.
+[plugin for Figma](/guides/create-an-avatar-style-with-figma/) to create an avatar style.
 Most of DiceBear official avatar styles were created with the plugin.
 But with appropriate programming skills you can also create an avatar style without Figma.